Provisional World Parliament: World Legislative Acts

-The World Legislative Acts (WLAs) outlined in the "Constitution for the Federation of Earth" are an essential component of the legislative framework established by the Provisional World Parliament (PWP).
-These acts serve as the means through which the PWP exercises its legislative authority and addresses critical global issues.
+The World Legislative Acts (WLAs) outlined in the "Constitution for the Federation of Earth" are an essential component of the proposed legislative framework established by the Provisional World Parliament (PWP).
+These acts serve as the means through which the PWP would exercise its legislative authority and addresses critical global issues.
 The constitution envisages a comprehensive range of World Legislative Acts that cover various aspects of global governance.
 Each act is designed to address specific global challenges and advance the principles of the Constitution.
-The Provisional World Parliament, in collaboration with experts and representatives from around the world, deliberates and drafts these acts to ensure they align with the constitution's values of justice, sustainability, and equality.
+However, like the PWP itself, these acts are not recognized internationally, and as such lack binding force over sovereign states.

 Visa issues

 In 1987, during the third Provisional World Parliament, 100 delegates, primarily from India, Sri Lanka, and various African nations, were denied visas by the United States Department of State under section 214(b) of the federal immigration code.